-In order to develop competence, a greater focus on inter-organizational partnerships is Inter-organizational required. partnerships have been shown as effective ways for nonprofit organizations to overcome organizational weaknesses and achieve mutual benefits (Babiak et al., 2018; Jones et al., 2020), particularly in areas of social responsibility (Zeimers et al., 2019).
-Organizational motivations for these partnerships are an important area of inter-organizational partnership research (Le Pennec & Raufflet, 2018).
-However, from our contextual discussion above the motivations for developing disability football can vary between the myriad organizations that are involved in this field.
+In other words throwing resources at disability football does not lead to a system strength because suitable investments in organizational competencies appear to be of relative low importance and performance.
+Therefore to develop competence, perhaps a greater focus on inter-organizational partnerships is required to capitalize on this knowledge.
 We know that from previous research the challenges faced in prioritizing objectives are difficult when internal stakeholders view them as outside their sport's traditional remit (Howe, 2007; Macbeth & Magee, 2006; Rowe et al., 2018).
 Macbeth and Magee (2006) studying the English context of partially sighted football development found that conflicting objectives exacerbated interorganizational tensions.
-In England, the DSO for partially sighted football's need to develop the grassroots was mostly incompatible with the NAs quest for performancefocused competitive success.
-Furthermore, Thomas and Guett (2014) regarded National Sports Organizations as autonomous bodies that were generally poor at accepting the new responsibilities of mainstreaming disability sport (see Howe, 2007).
-As previous evidence from this context suggests that non-sport organizations from the disability community have expertise that enhance the services of mainstream sports organizations (Kitchin & Crossin, 2018; Macbeth, 2008), we reinforce the point that inter-organizational partnerships in this area are therefore vital of both organizational learning and capacity building (Babiak et al., 2018; Jones et al., 2020).
+In England, the DSO for partially sighted football's need to develop the grassroots was mostly incompatible with the NAs quest for performance-focused competitive success.
+Furthermore, Thomas and Guett (2013) regarded National Sports Organizations as autonomous bodies that were generally poor at accepting the new responsibilities of mainstreaming disability sport (see Howe, 2007).
+As previous evidence from this context suggests that non-sport organizations from the disability community have expertise that enhance the services of mainstream sports organizations (Kitchin & Crossin, 2018; Macbeth, 2008), we suggest that inter-organizational partnerships in this area are therefore vital.

 In addressing the final research question (What are the implications of these priorities for the European National Football Associations' management of disability football?) we consider the implications of these priorities.
-Without the ambition to develop competence through disability awareness training and/or effective inter-organizational partnerships, then decisions regarding resource allocation are likely to be ill-informed and do little to undo or challenge long-standing ableist practices and transform these mainstream organizations into inclusive ones.
-Examples of areas that could warrant further investigation are revealed within the survey items.
-Although these are only aspects of a wider indicator the low importance and low priority given areas around research and competencies reflect thinking that existing practices are the most appropriate.
+Without appropriate disability awareness training, or inter-organizational partnerships that can facilitate competence development, then decisions regarding resource allocation are likely to be ill-informed and do little to undo or challenge long-standing ableist practices and transform these mainstream organizations into inclusive ones.
 Perhaps the lack of prioritization for disability awareness and the competencies that underpin genuine integration (Hums et al., 2003; Kitchin & Crossin, 2018) require more direct influence from the regional governing body.
-If UEFA are to genuinely champion diversity, inclusion, and accessibility in football like they claim (UEFA, 2019), instead of simply increasing the number of people playing disability football, then they need to invest increasing disability rights awareness.
-Disability rights awareness would acknowledge that ableism is a "guiding frame-work for how disability sport is organized" (Hammond et al., 2019, p.
-319) and that ableist beliefs are present in the football workforce, as they are in other sport settings (Christiaens & Brittain, 2021).
+If UEFA genuinely attempts to champion diversity, inclusion, and accessibility in football (UEFA, 2019) instead of simply increasing the number of people playing disability football, then they need to invest increasing disability rights awareness.
+This would acknowledge that ableism is the "guiding frame-work for how disability sport is organized" (Hammond et al., 2019, p.
+319) and that ableist beliefs are present in the football workforce.
 Indeed Townsend et al. (2015, p.
-93) suggest these beliefs treat PwD as a
+93) suggest these beliefs treat PwD as a "homogenous group" and, the presence of a variety of disability football programs, further engagement with partners will broaden the football workforce's understanding of disability.